-Adjust the POSITION control to move the area to be magnified within the center division of the CRT.

-- If necessary, change the TIME/DIV switch setting so the complete area to be magnified is within the center division. - Press the X10-MAGNIFIED push-button. - 4.
+- 1. Adjust the POSITION control to move the area to be magnified within the center division of the CRT. - 2.
+If necessary, change the TIME/DIV switch setting so the complete area to be magnified is within the center division. - 3.
+Press the X10-MAGNIFIER push-button. - 4.
 Use the fine range of the POSITION control to establish precise positioning of the magnified display.

 Delayed Sweep.
-The following procedure can be used to obtain a delayed-sweep display when the Type 7B51 is used in an oscilloscope that has dual time base capabilities and when used with a companion delayed-sweep unit (B).
+The following procedure can be used to obtain a delayed-sweep display when the Type 7B50 is used in an oscilloscope that has dual time base capabilities and when used with a companion delaying-sweep unit (A).
 Obtain a display as given in steps 1-5 under Normal Sweep.
 Then proceed as follows:

-- 1. Press the B STARTS AFTER DELAY push-button. - Set the indicator oscilloscope horizontal mode to display the A time base (Type 7B51). - 3.
-Set the time/division switch of the companion delayed-sweep unit (B) so the intensified zone on the display is the desired length (intensified zone will be displayed in delayed form).
+- 1. Press the B STARTS AFTER DELAY push-button on the A time-base. - 2.
+Set the indicator oscilloscope horizontal mode to display the A time base. - 3.
+Set the TIME/DIV switch of the Type 7B50 so the intensified zone on the display is the desired length (intensified zone will be displayed in delayed form).
 If the intensified zone is not visible, adjust the indicator intensity controls. - 4.
-Adjust the DELAY TIME MULT dial to position the intensified zone to the portion of the display to be delayed. - Set the indicator oscilloscope horizontal mode to display the B time base (delayed sweep unit). - 6.
-If a delayed sweep with less jitter is desired, press the Type 7B51 B TRIGGERABLE AFTER DELAY pushbutton.
-The triggering controls of the companion delayedsweep unit (B) must be set to obtain a stable display.
-See the instruction manual for that unit for further information.
+Adjust the A time-base DELAY TIME MULT dial to position the intensified zone to the portion of the display to be delayed. - Set the indicator oscilloscope horizontal mode to display the B time base (Type 7B50). - 6.
+If a delayed sweep with less jitter is desired, press the A time-base B TRIGGERABLE AFTER DELAY push-button.
+The triggering controls of the Type 7B50 must be set to obtain a stable display.